Southern California DUI Lawyer

 If the driver is under 21, the “Implied Consent” law under Vehicle Code §23136 requires the driver to provide a breath sample in the field (where arrested) or another chemical test as long as the person was lawfully detained.
 If you fail to give one of these tests, you could lose your driving privilege for at least one year, based on a suspension from the DMV.
 Keep in mind that the court will take your refusal into consideration and a jury could be instructed that your refusal could be viewed as evidence of your guilt to the charge.
 So call an attorney that knows this highly complex area immediately.

 Avoid Needing a Southern California DUI Lawyer By Avoiding These 4 signs of drunk driving

 1. Lane-straddling – One of the most common signs of a drunk driver is when a driver straddles one set of lane markers instead of keeping between both lane markers.
 While the driver might think this is the safest way of getting home, it actually endangers drivers on both sides of the road.

 2. Bloodshot eyes and slurred speech – Once a cop has pulled someone over that they suspect has been drinking, they’ll shine the flashlight into the driver’s eyes and ask some questions.
-What the cop is looking for is if the driver has any signs of slurred speech or bloodshot eyes, either of which could lead to you needing a Pasadena DUI lawyer.
+What the cop is looking for is if the driver has any signs of slurred speech or bloodshot eyes, either of which could lead to you needing a Southern California DUI lawyer.